-Students who have been dismissed or administratively withdrawn are not eligible to apply for readmission to the university; they must submit an appeal to the Appeals Committee.
+Students who have been dismissed or administratively withdrawn must submit an appeal to the Appeals Committee.
+The committee will make a determination whether the student is eligible for readmission.
 Please see the Appeals Committee section for additional information.

 If students are readmitted (RADM) and return to their approved preclinical sciences term or clinical rotation, their status will once again be reported to the US Department of Education as enrolled (full time), and they will once again be eligible for an in-school deferment of student loan(s).
 Students should contact the Office of the Registrar if the loan servicer requests an enrollment verification form or letter from the school.
 Students will remain in repayment while on RADM status.